-5.15 Topping up AdBlue®
+5.16 Topping up AdBlue®

-► Store AdBlue® out of the reach of children.
-Do not store any AdBlue® containers in the vehicle.
+- ► Store AdBlue® out of the reach of children.
+Do not store any AdBlue® containers in the vehicle. - ▶ Before topping up AdBlue[®], switch off all fitted appliances (such as heater, boiler and cooker).

-- If the AdBlue® tank is empty, you cannot start the vehicle.
+- ▷ If the AdBlue® tank is empty, you cannot start the vehicle.
 If you have driven until the AdBlue® tank has been emptied, the tank must be filled with at least 3.8 litres.

-- Do not dilute AdBlue® with water.
+- ▷ Do not dilute AdBlue[®] with water.

 - Do not top the fuel tank up with AdBlue®.